telerik/maui-docs/controls/button/button-key-features.md

 slug: button-key-features
 ---

-# Telerik Button for .NET MAUI - Key Features
+# Key Features

+The purpose of this help article is to show you the key features of the **RadButton** control.

+## Define RadButton

-RadButton definition in XAML
+Add RadButton definition in XAML:

 ```XAML
 <telerikInput:RadButton Text="RadButton" BackgroundColor="Transparent" BorderColor="Red" BorderThickness="2"/>
 ```

-Add the following napespace:
+Add the following namespace:

 ```XAML
 xmlns:telerikInput="clr-namespace:Telerik.XamarinForms.Input;assembly=Telerik.Maui.Compatibility"
 ```

-To visualize RadButton -> Register a renderer inside the `ConfigureMauiHandlers` method of the **Startup.cs** file of your project.
+Register a renderer inside the `ConfigureMauiHandlers` method of the **Startup.cs** file of your project:

 ```C#
 .ConfigureMauiHandlers(handlers => {